SIMEXP/niak/niak_installation.md

 # Pipeline manager

 NIAK is using a pipeline system called [PSOM](http://psom.simexp-lab.org), a free open-source software (MIT license).
+With PSOM, it is possible to run computations in parallel on a laptop or a supercomputer, restart efficiently analysis or access detailed logs.
 In all pipelines, the options of psom are set using the field `opt.psom`.
 The most important parameter is the maximal number of processes that PSOM can run in parallel.
 More details about PSOM capabilities and configuration can be found in the dedicated [tutorial](http://psom.simexp-lab.org/psom_configuration.html).
 ```matlab
 % Use up to four processes
 opt.psom.max_queued = 4;